RadioAstronomySoftwareGroup/pyuvsim/README.md

 bleeding-edge: `pip install https://github.com/RadioAstronomySoftwareGroup/pyuvsim`.
 This will install all dependencies.

+By default, `mpi` capabilities are not enabled -- many of the utilities provided in `pyuvsim` do not require it.
+To use `mpi`, you may install it with `pip install pyuvsim[mpi]`.

 If you wish to manage dependencies manually, or are developing `pyuvsim` yourself, read on.